sutardjik/population-pyramids/README.md

 Explores the population trends of six countries—the USA, Brazil, Germany, Kenya, India, and Japan—from 1950 to 2020 through population pyramids and annual population growth line graphs.

 Written in Python using Streamlit.
+Site: https://sutardjik-population-pyramids-home-vqx83m.streamlit.app/.

 ## Homepage